danvaduvasv/vibe-coding-titans/README.md

-# 🗺️ ChronoGuide - Historical Discovery App
+# 🗺️ Histowalk - Historical Discovery App

 A modern React application that helps you discover historical places, food & beverage spots, and accommodation around your location with interactive maps and AI-enhanced information.